 How to Lower Chlorine Levels In Your Pool Fast

 Depending on the pool’s chlorine level, you can use different methods to lower it.
 Below are the seven most effective ways to reduce the chlorine level in your pool to get in that 3 ppm sweet spot.

 1. Use the Sun

 Using sunlight is the easiest way to regulate chlorine levels in your pool.
-That said, it likely won’t do any good if chlorine levels are severe.
-Still, if it’s only a little high, then the sun is usually a dependable solution.
+That said, it likely won’t do any good if chlorine levels are severely high.
+But the sun can be a great solution if the levels are only a little over the ideal limit.

-All you have to do is expose your pool water (with the pool cover off) to the sun for a few days.
-The logic behind this is that Ultraviolet (UV) light from the sun naturally breaks down chlorine, reducing the chlorine level in your pool to a safe level.
+The logic behind this is that ultraviolet (UV) light from the sun naturally breaks down chlorine, reducing the chlorine level in your pool to a safe level.